 - Cottage: Classic white ceiling fans capture cottage style best.
 If this is the style of your home, look for a ceiling fan that's all-white, including hardware, or features nickel hardware.

-- Classic: Dark wood finishes, like oak or walnut paired with antique bronze or polished pewter, and a timeless blade design will blend in perfectly with a traditional-style home.
+- Traditional: Classic dark wood blades, like oak or walnut, paired with oil-rubbed bronze or brushed nickel finishes and a timeless downlight or bowl kit will blend in perfectly with a traditional-style room.

-- Rustic: Natural woods, inspired from the great outdoors, mixed with nickel or bronze hardware complement this home decor style.
-Look for a ceiling fan that uses Edison-style bulbs for farmhouse appeal.
+- Farmhouse: Natural wood tones, inspired from the great outdoors, mixed with bronze or matte black hardware complement this home decor style.
+Look for a ceiling fan that uses Edison-style bulbs for more farmhouse appeal.

-- Pull chain: The majority of standard ceiling fans will include pull chain controls that allow you to adjust fan speed and lighting.
+- Pull chain: A standard ceiling fans will include pull chain controls that allow you to adjust fan speed and lighting.
 This easy-to-reach control is ideal for areas with low ceilings or in rooms that aren't used often.

 - Wall control: This option allows you to control the fan by pressing a button.
-A standard wall control has a range of about 40 feet.
-Ideal for living rooms, playrooms and kitchens.
+It is like a remote but is secured to the wall in place of a switch.

 Tip: Remember to match your light fixture and bulb style to your home decor, if you can.

 A fan motor determines its efficiency and airflow.
+Airflow efficiency is measured in cubic feet per minute (CFM) of air being moved.
 Fans either come with a DC motor or an AC motor.
 DC motors tend to produce less heat and consume less energy than heavier AC motors.
-Fans with high airflow efficiency are perfect for outdoor spaces or garages because they will circulate more air and can help keep away insects and pests.
+Fans with high CFM, or airflow efficiency, are perfect for outdoor spaces or garages because they will circulate more air and can help keep away insects and pests.

 If energy-efficiency is at the top of your must-have list, look for an Energy Star rated fan.
 These certified ceiling fans use up to 20 percent less energy.
 Energy Star-certified ceiling fans can help reduce your heating and cooling costs.